SHIP DESERTERS IN SOUTH AUSTRALIA

 Years after his arrival, his brother-in-law saw a request in the "Advertiser" asking for information on the whereabouts of

 Tom Johnson, but he ignored it and that was the last he heard of his family in the UK.

 Page created 18-5-2020, moved from Port Germein Ships.
 Pt Germein ship deserters first compliled 1-4-2015.
 Ship deserter lists started 15-4-2015 completed those deserting at SA outports on 8-6-2020.
 Background is the sea at Port Germein.
-Image is of ships at Port Adelaide from NLA.
-19th century sailor images from https://maritimealoft.weebly.com/the-marks-of-a-sailor.html
+Coloured image is of ships at Port Adelaide from NLA.
+Large bw picture is from the 'Picturesque Atlas of Australasia' p.
+443, published 1886; 19th century sailor images from https://maritimealoft.weebly.com/the-marks-of-a-sailor.html